wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 _This uses Azure AD Identity Protection, so requires Azure AD P2 licensing._

 ### Why is this useful? <!-- omit in toc -->
-This enhances security for events categorised as risky, whilst also reducing user frustration by not requiring MFA for every authentication workflow and instead targeting MFA for events with the highest risk or exposure to malicious activity.
+This reducing user frustration by not requiring MFA for every authentication workflow, but enhances security by still enforcing MFA for events with the highest risk or exposure to malicious activity.

 _This can be customised to increase or decrease the risk appetite for triggering MFA._